akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Harold was there.
 Always.

-Beatrice would find him in the doorway of the sleeping chamber, watching, his great warrior's hands hanging useless at his sides.
+Beatrice would find him in the doorway of the sleeping chamber, watching, his great warrior’s hands hanging useless at his sides.
 He tried to help—lifting her, bringing water, smoothing the blankets—but his wife smiled at him with such gentle patience that he seemed to shrink.

-"Go and tend the fire, husband.
-Beatrice will stay with me."
+“Go and tend the fire, husband.
+Beatrice will stay with me.”

 And he would go.

 Beatrice brought apple blossoms once, when the trees first bloomed.
-She laid them on the pillow, and her mother's thin fingers touched the petals.
+She laid them on the pillow, and her mother’s thin fingers touched the petals.

-"They smell like spring," her mother whispered.
-"Like the year you were born."
+“They smell like spring,” her mother whispered.
+“Like the year you were born.”

-Beatrice didn't know what to say.
+Beatrice didn’t know what to say.
 She held Goosie instead, and the goose pressed its warm head against her neck.

 ---

 The end came on a morning exactly like that—warm, soft, the apple trees heavy with pink and white.

-Beatrice was fetching water when her father's shout tore through the village.
+Beatrice was fetching water when her father’s shout tore through the village.

 She ran.